Ideas-on-Stage/ideasonstage.com/content/news/2021-07-21-pscore_stage_3_creation.en.md

 *In this extract from Business Presentation Revolution, author Phil Waknell outlines the third stage: Creation.*

 In the first and second stages, you should already have studied your Audience, their Burning needs and the Context (ABC), set one or more objectives for transforming what your audience believes, feels and/or does, and found all the raw materials necessary to achieve those objectives.
-In the Creation phase, you mix all these ingredients together using the art of storytelling, ending up with a compelling storyline for your presentation.The key revolution here is that you need to create your storyline before you start producing any slides.
+In the Creation phase, you mix all these ingredients together using the art of storytelling, ending up with a compelling storyline for your presentation.

+![](/img/news/creation.jpeg)

+The key revolution here is that you need to create your storyline before you start producing any slides.
 Too many presenters move straight ahead and open PowerPoint, producing many slides but without thinking about what they’re going to say.
 Slides exist to illustrate what you’re saying: you’re not there to comment on slides.

-![](/img/news/creation.jpeg)

 Instead, we’ll apply the art of storytelling.
 Even if your sales targets have nothing to do with fantasy or your product’s advertised features aren’t just a fairy-tale, storytelling is the most effective way to get your message across to your audience.